meteor/react-tutorial/tutorial/simple-todos/03-forms-and-events.md

 ## 3.2: Update the App component

-Then we can simply add this to our `App` component below your list of tasks:
+Then we can simply add this to our `App` component above your list of tasks:

 `imports/ui/App.jsx`
 ```js